Encoding

 2. If item is end-of-queue, then return output.

-3. If decoder’s encoding is UTF-8 or UTF-16BE/LE, and decoder’s ignore BOM and BOM seen are false, then:
+3. If decoder’s encoding is UTF-8 or UTF-16BE/LE, and decoder’s ignore BOM and BOM seen are false:

 1. Set decoder’s BOM seen to true.